Alex Len: Washington Wizards (2021)

-Return to Sacramento (2021–present)
+Return to Sacramento (2021–2025)

 On August 13, 2021, Len signed with the Sacramento Kings.
 On January 7, 2022, he recorded a season-high 18 points, alongside ten rebounds and two steals, in a 111–121 loss to the Denver Nuggets.

+On July 8, 2024, Len re-signed with the Kings.

+Los Angeles Lakers (2025)

+On February 6, 2025, Len was traded back to the Washington Wizards in a multi-team deal.
+On February 11, Len was waived by the Wizards and later signed with the Los Angeles Lakers.
+He made 10 appearances (four starts) for Los Angeles, averaging 2.2 points, 3.1 rebounds, and 0.8 assists.

+On September 16, 2025, Len signed an Exhibit 9 contract with the New York Knicks.
+He was waived by the Knicks prior to the start of the regular season on October 18.

+Real Madrid

+On October 30, 2025, Len signed a multi-year contract with Real Madrid of the Liga ACB and the EuroLeague.
+On November 7, 2025, Len made his Reals debut in a 101–92 win against Barcelona in the EuroLeague.

 National team career

 Len played for Ukraine's Under-16 national team during the 2009 FIBA Europe Under-16 Championship.
 Despite his performance throughout the tournament, which included a 20-point outing against Israel and averaging 8.0 points, 4.8 rebounds, 1.6 assists, and being the second-best shot blocker in the tournament with 2.6 blocks per game, the Under-16 national team was relegated under the Division B section after the tournament for over a year's time.
 He played with his nation's Under-18 national team for the 2010 FIBA Europe Under-18 Championship.
 Unlike in the Under-16 Tournament he participated in back in 2009, Len helped the Under-18 team stay in the Division A tournaments for at least another year.
 His performance throughout the tournament led to the University of Maryland, along with a few other universities like Virginia Tech, gaining enough interest in him to get him on their team.

 In August 2018, Len was named to play for the Ukraine national basketball team for the first time at the 2019 FIBA World Cup qualifiers in September.
+Throughout the qualifiers, he averaged approximately 10.5 points, 6 rebounds, and 1.5 assists per game, playing a key role as the team's starting center.
+His presence was important in Ukraine's competitive performances to qualify for the World Cup.
+Len has continued to represent Ukraine in subsequent international competitions, further establishing himself as a core player for the national team.